'Operation Gun Crime Crackdown': Phoenix Police talk about progress made

 "Operation Gun Crime Crackdown" is an effort to focus on reducing gun crime in the community.
 The department said on June 22 that it will work together to streamline the shooting investigation process, which includes assigning detectives to individual precincts to work with neighborhood enforcement teams and patrol officers.

-In addition to Silent Witness, a new tip line will be created for the public to report gunfire or the illegal possession of firearms.
-That tip line launches on July 5.
+In addition to Silent Witness, a new tip line was created for the public to report gunfire or the illegal possession of firearms.
+That tip line launched on July 5.

-At the news conference, police displayed photos of several young victims who have been killed by gunfire.
+At the news conference announcing the initiative in June, police displayed photos of several young victims who have been killed by gunfire.
 Many of the suspects in the murders have not been identified or arrested.

 From left to right: Nicasio Yzagere, Patrick Pierson, Destiny McClain, and Brian Lujan (Phoenix Police Department)

-About 100 people reportedly gathered for a party on June 4 that was promoted on social media when police say a fight broke out between multiple groups.
-It escalated into a series of shootings inside the building, in the parking lot, and on the street.
+The incident that led to Emily's death happened on June 4.
+About 100 people reportedly gathered for a party that night that was promoted on social media.
+According to police, a fight broke out between multiple groups, which escalated into a series of shootings inside the building, in the parking lot, and on the street.

 The shooter has not been caught, and no suspect description has been released.

-Emily's family pleaded with the public at Wednesday's news conference to help find the gunman.
+Emily's family member was at the June news conference, where they pleaded with the public to help find the person or persons responsible.

 "We watch our door every night and wait for her to walk through," said Emily's father, Gabe Keely.
 "We need your help.
 Not just us, but other families."